Roza Güclü Hedin

 Roza Güclü Hedin (born 1982) is a Swedish politician and former member of the Riksdag, the national legislature.
 A member of the Social Democratic Party, she represented Dalarna County between October 2010 and September 2018, and between January 2020 and September 2022.
 She has been a substitute member of the Riksdag for Peter Hultqvist twice: September 2018 to January 2022 and September 2022 to October 2022.

-Güclü Hedin is the daughter of teacher Mustafa Güçül and Gülay Güçül.
+Güclü Hedin is the daughter of teacher Mustafa Güçlü and Gülay Güçlü.
 She was educated in Falun and studied tourism at Dalarna University College.
 She has worked as a social secretary in Falun Municipality since 2006.
 She was a member of the municipal council in Falun Municipality from 2006 to 2010.